 2) sandy, well-drained, open (sparsely vegetated with trees and shrubs), sunny sites for burrows and basking;

-3) protection from dogs, cats, other exotic predators, human harassment, and busy roads.
+3) protection from dogs, cats, other exotic predators, human harassment, canals and busy roads.

-If you are a working on behalf of the property owner but do not have an Authorized Gopher Tortoise Agent permit, view the application instructions before submitting an application.
+- Instructions if you are working on behalf of the property owner but do not have an Authorized Gopher Tortoise Agent permit

-If you are a property owner and will be relocating gopher tortoises on-site, view the application instructions before submitting an application.
+- Instructions if you are a property owner and will be relocating gopher tortoises on-site

 The Gopher Tortoise Permitting Guidelines include the full description of the 10 or Fewer Burrows permit.

 For additional questions, please contact the Gopher Tortoise Conservation Biologist in your region.